LOOSE-LIPS/loose-lips-2.0/src/routes/blog/yan-cook-counterclockwise-ep/index.md

   - imported/yan-cook-counterclockwise-ep/image1059.jpeg
 description: >-
   Seldom do I listen to a new EP where all four tracks genuinely tickle my taste buds.
-Yan Cook&rsquo;s latest release is one of these rare finds.&nbsp; The DJ and producer from Kiev, Ukraine, made Counterclockwise the sixth release on his own label, Cooked.
+Yan Cook;s latest release is one of these rare finds.; The DJ and producer from Kiev, Ukraine, made Counterclockwise the sixth release on his own label, Cooked.
 Here, each track has its own value, decidedly different from the [...]Read More...
 published: true
 tags: release-review